The Elder Scrolls V: Skyrim (soundtrack): Composition and style

 In their review of the album, Josh Barron analyzed the composition of numerous individual songs from the album.
 "Dragonsreach" utilizes low strings, taiko drums, and male choir to "emanate power" and portray "masculinity".
 "Awake", opens with strings then introduces timpani as it plays motifs of the main theme.
 "Secunda" incorporates light piano textures and harp.
 "Distant Horizons" showcases dissonant strings and an oboe melody.
 On "White River", Soule uses French horn and strings to emulate rushing rivers and waterfalls.
 At 1:32, Barron found the piece similar to La mer by Debussy.
 "Death or Sovngarde", one of the combat cues for the game, features a full orchestra as well as a choir and is filled with brass chords and drum rhythms.
 "Blood and Steel" similarly features brass and drums for a bombastic sound.
 It incorporates motifs from the main theme and ends abruptly.
 For "Ancient Stones", a town theme with lighter textures and a joyful sound, Soule used pencil struck piano strings to emulate the sound of a dulcimer.
 "City Gates" features lower strings in contrast to the higher registers of "Ancient Stones" and brings in cello.
 "Solitude" features a soprano soloist and "Streets of Whiterun" features a cello melody.
-"Journey’s End" consists of very lush, flowing orchestration, primarily of strings in a very classical form as used by composers such as Bach.
+"Journe's End" consists of very lush, flowing orchestration, primarily of strings in a very classical form as used by composers such as Bach.
 The tavern songs differ from the rest of the soundtrack.
 They all feature a medieval music style and include instruments invented during the Dark Ages such as the lute and ancient flutes.
 "Around the Fire" includes a full ensemble of fiddle, lute, flute, and drums.
 Some pieces included on the album are short ambient or incidental pieces, such as the stumbling strings and percussion of "Caught Off Guard" or "Tooth and Claw" with urgent string and drum rhythms.
 "Masser", by contrast, is a long, choral-based ambient track.
 The final track on the album, "Skyrim Atmospheres", consists entirely of ambient sound effects.
 The ambient piece "Frostfall" features cello and other lower register strings as well as vocals which are similar to those used in Howard Shore's The Lord of the Rings.
 "Standing Stones" opens with an ominous male choral and suspended strings.
 At the 0:49 mark of the track, the dissonant strings contrast with female vocals.
 "Tundra" uses similar techniques and also includes Middle Eastern style instrumentation.
 "Aurora" is filled with contrasts, mixing dissonance and consonance, quiet openings and dramatic buildups.
 "Sovngarde" incorporates motifs from "Dragonborn" and opens with a male-voice Nordic chant.
 "Wind Guide You" starts off in a dark tone then changes to a simultaneously warm yet ominous sound through strings and choir.